Fuad Abdurahmanov

-Fuad Hasan oghlu Abdurahmanov (Fuad Həsən oğlu Əbdürəhmanov; May 11, 1915 in Nukha (Sheki), Azerbaijan, Russian Empire – June 15, 1971 in Baku, Azerbaijan SSR, Soviet Union) was a popular Azerbaijani monument sculptor.
-He received many awards, including: Honored Worker of Arts of the Azerbaijan SSR (1943), People's Artist of the Azerbaijan SSR (1955), the first Azerbaijani to become a corresponding member of the Academy of Arts of the USSR (1949), and Laureate of the State Stalin Prize two times (1947, 1951).
+Fuad Hasan oghlu Abdurahmanov (Fuad Həsən oğlu Əbdürəhmanov; May 11, 1915, in Nukha (Sheki), Azerbaijan, Russian Empire – June 15, 1971, in Baku, Azerbaijan SSR, Soviet Union) was an Azerbaijani monumental sculptor.
+He received many awards, including the title of Honored Worker of Arts of the Azerbaijan SSR (1943), People's Artist of the Azerbaijan SSR (1955), becoming the first Azerbaijani to be elected a corresponding member of the Academy of Arts of the USSR (1949), and was a two-time Laureate of the State Stalin Prize (1947 and 1951).

 Biography

 Fuad Abdurahmanov was born on May 11, 1915, in Nukha (Sheki).
 He was born into the family of Hasan Jafar oglu Abdurahmanov, a local civil servant.

 In 1929, Abdurahmanov’s family moved to Yevlakh and later relocated to Baku.
-In Baku, the family of the future sculptor rented a two-room apartment in Icheri Sheher, on Mammadyarov street.
-1929 became an important year for Fuad.
-This was the year that he entered the Painting School of Baku.
-After beginning his studies in Baku, he later studied at the Academy of Arts in Saint Petersburg (1935–1940) at Matvey Genrikhovich Manizer.
+In Baku, the family rented a two-room apartment in Icheri Sheher, on Mammadyarov Street.
+That same year, he entered the Painting School of Baku.
+After beginning his studies in Baku, he later studied at the Academy of Arts in Saint Petersburg (1935–1940) under Matvey Genrikhovich Manizer.

-In 1934, twelve-year-old Fuad Abdurahmanov’s composition, Shot, was exhibited in an exhibition dedicated to the 100th anniversary of the poet Ferdowsi.
-This later became a permanent exhibit in the Azerbaijan State Museum of Art, named after Rustam Mustafayev.
-In 1938, Fuad Abdurahmanov began to work on Fuzûlî’s statue, opening a pantheon of eminent Azerbaijani poets and writers established on Nizami Museum’s loggia in Baku.
-A contest for the best pictorial portrait and monument of Nizami Ganjavi declared in connection with the 800th anniversary had a great importance at the end of the 1930s.
-As a result of the contest, the project was awarded to Fuad Abdurahmanov and architects Sadig Dadashov and Mikayil Huseynov.
+In 1934, nineteen-year-old Fuad Abdurahmanov’s composition, "Shot", was exhibited at an exhibition marking the 100th anniversary of the poet Ferdowsi.
+This work later became a permanent exhibit in the Azerbaijan State Museum of Art, named after Rustam Mustafayev.
+In 1938, Fuad Abdurahmanov began to work on a statue of Fuzûlî, which initiated a series of sculptures depicting eminent Azerbaijani poets and writers installed on the Nizami Museum’s loggia in Baku.

+In the late 1930s, a competition was announced for a portrait and monument of Nizami Ganjavi to mark the 800th anniversary of his birth.
+As a result of the competition, the project was awarded to Fuad Abdurahmanov, along with architects Sadig Dadashov and Mikayil Huseynov.

-In 1947, he was awarded the USSR-Stalin State Prize for the first time of his life.
+In 1947, he was awarded the USSR-Stalin State Prize for the first time.
 In 1949, a monument to Nizami was erected in Baku.
-This monument is “cultic” not only in Abdurahmanov’s creativity, but it also had a great influence on the future development of monumental art of Azerbaijan.
-Both the monument and pedestal had successful proportions of 1:1,5, defining the architectural appearance of one of the best squares of Baku.
-Creative interests of the sculptor were multi-sided, which can be seen in his later works—images of Huseynbala Aliyev, Khidir Mustafayev (heroes of the USSR, poet Samad Vurgun, composers Uzeyir Hajibeyov and Asaf Zeynally, historical portraits of Koroghlu, Javanshir, Babek).
-He was awarded (with Tokay Mammadov and Omar Eldarov) in the contest for a monument to Avicenna for Bukhara city.
-Fuad Abdurahmanov is the first Azerbaijani who became the corresponding member of the Academy of Arts of the USSR.
-He was one of the first sculptors of Azerbaijan who worked with hard materials.
+This monument became one of his most significant works and had a lasting influence on the development of monumental art in Azerbaijan.
+Both the monument and its pedestal were designed in balanced proportions of 1:1.5, shaping the architectural appearance of an important public square in Baku.

+The sculptor's creative interests were diverse, ranging from historical figures to contemporary cultural figures.
+This can be seen in his later works, which include images of Huseynbala Aliyev and Khidir Mustafayev (heroes of the USSR), poet Samad Vurgun, composers Uzeyir Hajibeyov and Asaf Zeynally, as well as historical portraits of Koroghlu, Javanshir and Babek.
+He also participated, along with Tokay Mammadov and Omar Eldarov, in a competition to design a monument to Avicenna for the city of Bukhara.

+Fuad Abdurahmanov was the first Azerbaijani to become a corresponding member of the Academy of Arts of the USSR.
+He was one of the first sculptors in Azerbaijan to work with harder materials such as marble and bronze.